ASD-Blueprint/desktop.gov.au/docs/as-built-as-configured/office-365.md

 `Exchange Online Admin Centre > recipients > groups > <three dots> > Configure group naming policy`

-- Group Naming Policy: `<as per agency group naming standard>`
+- Group Naming Policy: `<as per organisation group naming standard>`
 - Blocked words: `None`

 ## Exchange Online Protection

-The ABAC settings for the Agency Exchange Online Protection instance can be found below.
+The ABAC settings for the organisation Exchange Online Protection instance can be found below.
 This includes the Connection Filtering, Anti-Malware, Policy Filtering, and Content Filtering configuration.
 Please note, if a setting is not mentioned in the below, it should be assumed to have been left at its default setting.

 ### Anti-spam